NESA: Relational Neuro-Symbolic Static Program Analysis: Introduction

-We have developed a prototype of \ToolName\ for Java program analysis and conducted extensive experiments across three key static analysis clients, including alias analysis, program slicing, and bug detection, upon both benchmark datasets and real-world applications.
-By evaluating the specified analysis policies, \ToolName\ achieves a precision of 72.37\% and a recall of 85.94\% in alias analysis, and meanwhile, attains 91.50\% precision and 84.61\% recall in the program slicing.
-Its average precision and recall of bug detection upon Juliet Test Suite~\cite{BolandB12} reach 82.77\% and 85.00\%, respectively.\xz{the improvement over specific tools is not that impressive.
-We may need to emphasize its generalizability and the saving of human efforts. for example, how much adaption is needed for each tool and what kind of expertise level is needed for the user.
-I feel such eval is missing in the current draft. }\wcp{Revised.
-Add more statistics on customization at the end of this paragraph.} It is also shown that \ToolName\ achieves comparable and even exceeding performance than existing domain-specific static analysis techniques.
-For example, it surpasses a recent program slicing technique \textsc{NS-Slicer}~\cite{DBLP:journals/pacmpl/YadavallyLWN24} by 0.06 F1 score and the state-of-the-art bug detector \textsc{Pinpoint}~\cite{Shi18Pinpoint} by 0.05 F1 score averagely in detecting different types of bugs upon Juliet Test Suite.
-Besides, in real-world malware applications within TaintBench~\cite{LuoPPBPMBHM22}, \ToolName\ successfully detects 55 out of 70 taint vulnerabilities, achieving a precision of 66.27\% and a recall of 78.57\%, which surpasses an industrial tool by 37.66\% recall and 0.20 F1 score, respectively.
-It is also worth noting that our design yields up to 3.79$\times$ speedup compared to ablations, demonstrating substantial improvements in analysis efficiency.
-Lastly, unlike many existing techniques, \ToolName\ offers a general analysis framework, which requires little manual labor and expert knowledge in the customization.
-Concretely, the analysis policies for the three clients contain an average of 8.8 Datalog rules, 4.6 symbolic relations, and 2.6 neural relations, and meanwhile, each neural relation specification spans approximately 77 lines in a JSON file.
-To summarize, the key contributions of our work are as follows: \begin{itemize}[leftmargin=*] \item We propose a compositional neuro-symbolic approach that leverages LLMs to enable compilation-free and customizable analysis.
+We have developed a prototype of \ToolName~\cite{nesa_artifact} and extensively evaluated it across program slicing and bug detection.
+It is shown that \ToolName\ achieves 91.50\% precision and 84.61\% recall in the program slicing, surpassing the state-of-the-art program slicer \textsc{NS-Slicer}~\cite{DBLP:journals/pacmpl/YadavallyLWN24} by 0.06 F1 score.
+The average precision and recall of \ToolName\ in the bug detection upon Juliet Test Suite~\cite{BolandB12} reach 86.84\% and 87.69\%, respectively.
+In real-world malware applications within TaintBench~\cite{LuoPPBPMBHM22}, \ToolName\ successfully detects 55 out of 70 taint vulnerabilities, achieving a precision of 66.27\% and a recall of 78.57\%, which surpasses an industrial tool by 37.14\% recall and 0.20 F1 score. \ToolName\ also uncovers 13 memory leak bugs in real-world programs, all of which have been confirmed and fixed by the developers.
+Unlike existing techniques, \ToolName\ offers a general analysis framework, which requires little manual labor and expert knowledge in the customization.
+On average, an analysis policy contains 11.1 Datalog rules, 5.6 symbolic relations, and 2.7 neural relations, and meanwhile, a prompt file only spans approximately 43.4 lines in a JSON file.
+To summarize, the key contributions include: \begin{itemize}[leftmargin=*] \item We propose a relational neuro-symbolic approach that utilizes LLMs to enable compilation-free and customizable analysis.

-\item We introduce a restricted form of Datalog as the analysis policy language, enabling user-defined problem decomposition and cross-verification with program parsing to mitigate hallucinations.

-\item We present a series of evaluation strategies, including lazy, incremental, and parallel prompting, to mitigate the innate hallucinations of LLMs and significantly improve the performance.
+\item We present a series of evaluation strategies, including lazy and incremental prompting, to mitigate the innate hallucinations of LLMs and significantly improve the performance.